collapsed-stacks/startups/questions/1099/why-is-it-dangerous-to-split-startup-shares-50-50-between-the-2-founders.md

 - posted by: [Ming Tsai](https://stackexchange.com/users/5218424/ming-tsai) on 2014-10-23
 - score: 2

-<p>You don't see a country with 2 kings (or queens).</p>
+You don't see a country with 2 kings (or queens).

-<p>No one can be in agreement in forever, especially during tough times.
-Someone must make the final decision and move on.</p>
+No one can be in agreement in forever, especially during tough times.
+Someone must make the final decision and move on.

 ## Answer 1104